sommern/larasynth/docs/tutorial.md

 ## Beyond This Tutorial

 From here the possibilities are endless!
-Please see the [user guide](guide) for a more detailed guide to creating good training examples and using Larasynth's features.
+Please see the [topic guide](topics.md) for a more detailed guide to creating good training examples and using Larasynth's features.